alexjercan/bug-detection/README.md

 `bugnet` folder contains the script used to generate the *BugNet* dataset.
 The `repair-pipeline` folder contains the demo applications for the models trained only on the Python code from *BugNet*.
 The `aoc-dataset` folder contains the source code used to generate the *AoC* dataset.
-The `description` folder contains the source code used to generate the description in natural language of the bugs.
+The `hint` folder contains the source code used to generate the hint in natural language of the bugs.
 The `repair` folder contains the source code used to evaluate different models on the data that we collected.